sambhare/vscode-vc6-keybindings/README.md

     "linux": "<keyboard shortcut for linux",
     "win": "<keyboard shortcut for windows",
     "key": "<default keyboard shortcut>",
-    "command": "<name of the command in VS Code"
+    "command": "<name of the command in VS Code", "when": "<condition>"
 }
 ```